jojo2504/Living-Paris/README.md

 | `--reset` | Wipe DB. |
 | `--initMock` | Wipe DB **and** populate it will new entries|
 | `--noLogSQL` | Do not log SQL queries. |

+**Note:** A custom log file has been implemented, its path will be given when starting the project.

 4. To run tests, run on `cmd.exe` :